primeroIMS/PrimeroCPIMSUserGuide/UsersGuide.md

 ![](img/image67.png)

-This bar, along with the Header Navigation bar and the case status bar, are part of what is called the **Anchored Header**, meaning, they never leave the screen when scrolling.
+This bar, along with the Header Navigation bar and the workflow status bar, are part of what is called the **Anchored Header**, meaning, they never leave the screen when scrolling.
 This allows a user to easily navigate or act on a case or number of cases at any time.

 ## My Account and Contact & Help links